Tobacco and Vapes Act 2026: Summary of the bill

 The bill makes it illegal to sell tobacco products to anyone born on or after 1 January 2009, aiming to create a smoke-free generation.
 It restricts advertising and sales of nicotine products, including a ban on selling vapes to anyone under 18 and selling them through vending machines.
 The bill also allows regulation of vaping products and expands smoke-free areas to include playgrounds and locations near schools and hospitals.
+The bill requires that premises acquire a license to be able to sell tobacco products to customers.
+In England, physical and online businesses selling tobacco products, herbal smoking products, cigarette papers, vaping products or nicotine products may be required to have separate personal and premises licences.
+The The Tobacco and Vapes Act 2026 includes England, Wales, Northern Ireland while strengthening Scotland's existing retail register.
+Scotland had already implemented the Scottish Tobacco Retail Register (STRR) in April 2011 with similar bans.
+On 29 October 2026, the bills restriction on free distribution and discounting comes into effect.

 Parliamentary passage

 House of Commons

-The Bill received its first reading on 5 November 2024.
+The bill received its first reading on 5 November 2024.
 The second reading with a debate and votes from MPs occurred on 26 November.
 It was passed with 415 in favour to 47 against.
 It was then sent to a Public Bill Committee which debated the Bill, and reported it with amendments to the House of Commons on 30 January 2025.
 It had its report stage and third reading on 26 March 2025, where it passed with 366 in favour and 41 against.